Indonesia launches website in bid to contain food prices, inflation

-JAKARTA, June 12 Indonesia's central bank and government have gone online in a bid to help keep volatile food prices and inflation in-line with official targets.
+JAKARTA, June 12 (Reuters) - Indonesia's central bank and government have gone online in a bid to help keep volatile food prices and inflation in-line with official targets.

 On Monday, they launched a website for the Center for Strategic Food Prices Information (PIHPS), which will show prices of 10 main food commodities that impact food inflation the most.